 Note that it should be different types of investment.
 Putting everything into the stock market, even across a few different company shares, can be as risky as putting everything into the bank account.
 Similarly, just buying UK government bonds may not be wise.

-This is why investment professionals preach diversification.
+This is why investment professionals consider 'diversification' to be one of the golden rules of building a portfolio.
 It means splitting your money across different types of investment – known as asset classes.

 Aside from cash, the two asset classes of most interest to investors are equities (stocks and shares) and fixed income (bonds).
 Both have their advantages and disadvantages.